papple23g/file-linker/README.md

 # File Linker

-A VSCode extension that allows you to hover over and click on file names within square brackets to instantly open them using the Everything search engine.
+A VSCode extension that allows you to hover over and click on file names within square brackets to instantly open them using your system's native search engine.

 ## Features

 - **Instant File Opening**: Hover over any file name enclosed in square brackets (e.g., `[myfile.txt]`) and click the link to open it instantly.
+- **Cross-Platform Support**: Works on both Windows and macOS.
+- **Native Integration**:
+  - On **Windows**, it leverages the powerful [Everything](https://www.voidtools.com/) search engine.
+  - On **macOS**, it uses the built-in Spotlight search (`mdfind`).
-- **Cross-Project Search**: Finds files across your entire system, not just within the current workspace.
+- **System-Wide Search**: Finds files across your entire system, not just within the current workspace.
-- **Everything Integration**: Leverages the powerful Everything search engine for lightning-fast file discovery.
 - **No Manual Pathing**: Eliminates the need to manually browse or type file paths.

 ## Requirements

-- **Everything**: The [Everything](https://www.voidtools.com/) application must be installed and running on your system.
+- **Windows**: The [Everything](https://www.voidtools.com/) application must be installed and running.
+- **macOS**: No additional software is needed.
+The extension uses the built-in Spotlight functionality.

 ## Usage